Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 Cost of Goods Sold (COGS)

-Sometimes called Cost of Sales (when the “goods” are specifically a service), COGS includes all the costs that were directly involved in producing and/or selling your product.
+Sometimes called Cost of Sales (when the “goods” are actually a service), COGS includes all the costs that were directly involved in producing and/or selling your product.
 Common examples include raw materials, parts, production labour, and depreciation of manufacturing equipment.

 Gross profit